AllezWiggo/sysinfo/README.md

 Feel free to change the duration as per your need.

 ## Configurations
-The configurations for the tests can be found in test.cfg file.
+Modify the location of home folder in file `stats.sh`.

 ### HOME_DIR
 Location of sysinfo folder.

 E.g. `/home/centos/sysinfo`

+The configurations for the tests can be found in `test.cfg` file.

 ### DATA_DIR
 Location where the utility will create a folder with TEST_NAME and store all generated files.